jardilio/ansible-tower-openshift/README.md

 # Instructions for SDLC
 * Set `VERSION` to tag release
+* Log into the required reposorities - `docker login registry.redhat.io`
 * Build image artifact locally - `docker-compose build`
 * Test deployment with local image - `docker-compose run --rm ansible-tower-installer`
+* Test removal of deployment - TODO
 * Push image to repository to leverage for future deployments - `docker-compose push`
+* Run deployment to all targets - TODO